kubermatic/kubermatic/docs/resource-handling.md

 ## Reconciling

-Our reconciling is designed in a way, that every Object will be overwritten on each sync.
+Our reconciling is designed in a way, that we got notified whenever an object change, compare it to a desired state and if there is a diff update it.

 ## EnsureNamedObject

-EnsureNamedObject is a generic "reconcile" function which will update the existing object or create it.
+`EnsureNamedObject` is a generic "reconcile" function which will update the existing object or create it.
-If the existing object does not differ from the "wanted" object, EnsureNamedObject will issue any API call.
+If the existing object does not differ from the "wanted" object, `EnsureNamedObject` will issue any API call.
 ```go
 func EnsureNamedObject(name string, namespace string, rawcreate ObjectCreator, store informerStore, client ctrlruntimeclient.Client) error
 ```

 ## ObjectCreator

-ObjectCreator defines an interface to create/update a runtime.Object.
+ObjectCreator is a function definition to handle the create/update of a runtime.Object.
 It uses `runtime.Object` as that is the minimal interface which gets satisfied by all Kubernetes objects.
 That way we can have a single function to reconcile all Objects within a single function.
 `existing` will be the already existing object coming from the cache.
 If no object is found in the cache `existing` is nil.